AsynchronousAI/cobalt/README.md

 - Lambda like `|c| :> c+1`
 - Manipulate dynamic libraries like `dyn.load`, `.get`, and `.close`.
 - `unix`, `win`, and `core` (core is cross plat) for lowlevel system calls
-- AOT compiler byte->C or byte->LLVMIR if you have LLVM capable version of cobalt
 - 2x speed improved gc (optional) using libgc
 - improved vm
 - locked tables (like frozen tables in pluto) using `table.lock` and `table.islock`
 - Easy interface to get device information `device`, `device.specs().CPU`, etc
-- LLVM JIT compiler
 - `debug.snap` to track current stack
 - C API extended to allow C datastructures to be posted to Cobalt without needing to be wrapped
 - 30% increase with pool allocator